We Found the 76 Best Memorial Day Weekend Sales to Shop Right Now

 When is Memorial Day 2024?

 Memorial Day honors fallen US military service members.
-The holiday is observed on the last Monday of May each year, meaning that Memorial Day 2024 will take place Monday, May 27.
+The holiday is observed on the last Monday of May each year, meaning that Memorial Day 2024 takes place today, Monday, May 27.

 Impulse Buys Under $25 That Actually Make Great GiftsSee all photos